 The second reaction pathway utilizes the peroxisomal enzyme DHAP acyltransferase to fatty acylated DHAP to acyl-DHAP, which is then reduced by the NADPH-requiring enzyme acyl-DHAP reductase.
 An interesting feature of the latter pathway is that DHAP acyltransferase is one of only a few enzymes that are targeted to the peroxisomes through the recognition of a peroxisome-targeting sequence 2 (PTS2) motif in the enzyme.
 Most peroxisomal enzymes contain a PTS1 motif.

 The fatty acids incorporated into TGs are activated to acyl-CoAs through the action of acyl-CoA synthetases.
 Two molecules of acyl-CoA are esterified to glycerol-3-phosphate to yield 1,2-diacylglycerol phosphate (commonly identified as phosphatidic acid).
-The phosphate is then removed, by phosphatidic acid phosphatase (PAP1), to yield 1,2-diacylglycerol, the substrate for ...
+The phosphate is then removed, by phosphatidic acid phosphatase (PAP1), to yield 1,2-diacylglycerol, the ...